agility/agility-sync-sdk/README.md

 ## Use Cases
 1. You want to reduce the amount of REST API calls made to your Agility CMS instance.
 2. You want so synchronize content from the CMS to another system such Redis Cache
-3. You are running a **Server-Side Redendered (SSR)** web app and you want to cache your content locally, reducing latency for retrieving content.
+3. You are running a **Server-Side Rendered (SSR)** web app and you want to cache your content locally, reducing latency for retrieving content.
 4. You are using a **Static Site Generator (SSG)** and you don't want to have to re-source all of your content on each build.
 5. You have a client-side **Single Page Application**, and want to cache content in local storage in the browser.